richardhenyash/artofnht/README.md

 # Art Of NHT

 ## Background
-Nick Hope Thompson is a talented amateur comic artist who has been drawing for fun for many years.
+Nick Hope Thompson is a talented comic artist who has been drawing for fun and professionally for many years.
 He does not currently have an online presence.
-He has sold his art and has previously been commisioned to produce art and would like to increase his opportunities to work professionaly producing comic art.
+He has sold pieces of his comic art, has previously been commisioned to produce pieces and would like to increase his opportunities to work professionally producing comic art.

 ## Business Goals
 To increase sales of Nick's art.